kyouko-taiga/hylo-xst/README.md

 ## Ideas for optimizations

 - Store the contents of "small" type trees in the inline storage of their identities.
-- Use a separate array to store the kind of each syntax tree rather than calling `kind(of:)`.
+- Use a separate array to store the tag of each syntax tree rather than calling `tag(of:)`.

+## Questions

+- Is it desirable to write extensions of context functions?